 Embezzlement

-Embezzlement happens at all levels of and in all types of industries.
+Embezzlement happens at all levels of income and in all types of industries.
 This crime happens when a person has won the trust of their employer, and they are legally allowed to handle financial transactions.
 A person violates the trust of their employer and commits a crime by pocketing the money or misappropriating the funds for their personal gain.
 Examples of embezzlement include stealing cash, complex Ponzi schemes, and fraudulent accounting transactions.
 The punishment for this type of crime depends on how much money was embezzled.
 A person can face up to 20 years in prison for these types of crimes.

 Extortion